silvtal/predicting_fixation/README.md

 These samples were submitted to an actual dilution-growth experiment, but it's important to note that our training data here does not take the actual fixation values but those generated with our mechanistic simulation model.

 2. From artificial communities ("simcomms").
 The initial abundance tables for this dataset don't come from 16S sequencing, but have instead been artificially generated.
-[TODO]: <> (donde !! donde guardo naive_simuls.R)
+There's also a set of simulated "PCG tables" that allow for artificial functional groups to be simulated.

 The wrappers we used for running these simulations in batch for both datasets are in the `simulation_wrappers` folder.

 ### Main processing script[s]
-For predicting fixation for new datasets, we need tables containing the features or independent variables X (e.g. information about the initial community composition, before any dilution-growth experiment takes place, plus the dilution factor used in the simulated experiment) and the target information or dependent variable y (e.g. the number of transfers needed to reach successful fixation).
+For predicting fixation for new datasets, we need matrices containing the features or independent variables X (e.g. information about the initial community composition, before any dilution-growth experiment takes place, plus the dilution factor used in the simulated experiment) and the target information or dependent variable y (e.g. the number of transfers needed to reach successful fixation).

+**These matrices are the result of simulating the communities / abundance tables in `/1_datasets` with the simulation package available [here](https://github.com/silvtal/dilgrowth).**

-The main script is `create_data.R`, which generates a table from the raw neutral simulations data.
+The main script here is `create_data.R`, which generates a table from the raw neutral simulations data.
 This script is designed for the multi-PCGs rhizosphere dataset and depends on the functions defined on `simul_fixation_functions.R`.

 `create_data_simcomms.R` is a modification of this script tailored for the computationally generated communities.
 It depends on some of the functions defined on `simul_fixation_functions.R` but it also has some modifications to adapt for the specific input format of this dataset plus the fact that it doesn't have multiple PCGs.

-[TODO]: <> ("fulanito" puts together all tables)
-[TODO]: <> (IMPORTANTE: explicar el input de mis modelos de .R, una cosa es el de rhizosphere y otra el de simcomms...)

 ### Regression model script
 [TODO]: <> (explain this ig)